 While the Field Instructor has overall responsibility for the student's instruction in the placement setting, a preceptor may provide additional instruction or supervision.
-The preceptor is an agency employee, who is a secondary source of information and guidance, e.g., for a specific service assignment, or to provide day-to-day administrative supervision.
+The preceptor is an agency employee, who is a secondary source of information and guidance, for example, for a specific service assignment, or to provide day-to-day administrative supervision.

-The preceptor may be an agency administrator or supervisor.
-In agencies where the preceptor is in an administrative position (often a director or supervisor), they may oversee cases and activities assigned to the student and may monitor the student administratively in terms of agency policies and documentation.
-However, the preceptor needs to have direct communication with field instructor to determine case assignments, learning activities, and the student's progress to ensure assignments are appropriate to student learning and university requirements.
+The preceptor may be, but does not have to be, an agency administrator or supervisor.
+In agencies where the preceptor is in an administrative position (often a director or supervisor), he/she may oversee cases and activities assigned to the student and may monitor the student administratively in terms of agency policies and documentation.
+However, the preceptor needs to have direct communication with field instructor to determine case assignments and learning activities to ensure assignments are appropriate to student learning and university requirements.